maoli131/Leetcode/README.md

 ## Introduction

 This repository contains my on-going summary of classical Leetcode questions.
-I

 It aims to help me prepare for coding interview, but more importantly, it serves as the playground where I improve my software engineering's fundamental skills.